 A baked sweet potato is delicious!
 We will teach you how to bake sweet potatoes with this simple guide and they’ll be perfect every time!

 A hot steamy sweet potato fresh from the oven is one of my favorite treats.
-I learned how to bake sweet potatoes a few years ago and have nailed down the perfect process.
+I have nailed down the perfect process!
 And bonus it’s really simple to bake a sweet potato!
 I like to enjoy mine with some whipped butter and a steak salad.
 Mmmmmm.
 You guys, my mouth is watering.

-- Sweet Potato – any size sweet potato works, but keep in mind the larger the sweet potato the longer it will take to bake.
-When I first learned how to bake a sweet potato I would do the biggest one I could find.
-But now I like to bake a smaller sweet potato, or several, so they don’t take as long.
+- Sweet Potato – any size sweet potato works, but keep in mind the larger the sweet potato the longer it will take to cook.
+When I first learned how to roast a sweet potato I would do the biggest one I could find.
+But now I like to prepare a smaller sweet potato, or several, so they don’t take as long.

 - Oil – We are fans of olive oil, but butter, ghee, rendered bacon fat, coconut oil, or other vegetable oil would work too.